approach0/search-engine/README.md

 However, searching math formulas has been quite difficult in common search engines, if not entirely impossible.
 And spending a lot of time on it without any progress is absolutely a desperate experience.
 It would be very helpful if we can search for formulas, using formula "keywords".
-This will help to identify questions that have been answered on Q&A websites but could not be searched using traditional search engine.
+This will help to identify questions that have been answered on Q&A websites but could not be effectively found using traditional search engines.

 ## Online demo
 Please visit [https://approach0.xyz/demo](https://approach0.xyz/demo) for a WEB demo.